jaydenwindle/graphene-subscriptions/README.md

 ## Production Readiness

-This implementation was spun out of an internal implementation I developed which we've been using in production for the past 6 months on a multi-server deployment at [Jetpack](https://www.tryjetpack.com/).
+This implementation was spun out of an internal implementation I developed which we've been using in production for the past 6 months at [Jetpack](https://www.tryjetpack.com/).
 We've had relatively few issues with it, and I am confident that it can be reliably used in production environments.

 However, being a startup, our definition of production-readiness may be slightly different from your own.
 Also keep in mind that the scale at which we operate hasn't been taxing enough to illuminate where the scaling bottlenecks in this implementation may hide.